I've run solo campaigns in person from time to time, but it has always been a side adventure connected to a larger campaign.

 This works out alright until the player has to leave and the game is lost.
 At least when you have more than one player the game can still continue.

-We interrupt Can One Player And A Game Master Carry A Game? to share wisdom from past years:
+We rest Can One Player And A Game Master Carry A Game? to share a message from days of old:

-Today is: 18th August (GMT), in history on the 18th of August, 1774 AD the following birth happened:
+Today is: 10th December (GMT), in history on the 10th of December, 1986 AD the following event happened: